Vocational Technical Education

 - Proficiency in English.

 - Applicants to the Vocational Technical Certificate and Degree programs are admitted based on their Journeyperson's Certificate and an academic average is not calculated.

 Interview — 25% weighting

-35-40 hours of Experience Working with Children— 25% weighting
+35-40 hours of Experience Working with Children or Youth under 18 — 25% weighting

-- Candidate must have 35-40 hours of experience working with children, youth or young adults, paid or unpaid work.
+- Candidate must have 35-40 hours of experience working with children or youth under 18, paid or unpaid work.

 - Candidate must provide contact information for two referees who have supervised or observed interaction with children/youth.

-Do you want to teach others the tricks of you trade?
-If you are interested in sharing your skills and inspiring others the Vocational Technical Certificate Program might be the right choice for you.
+Do you want to teach others the tricks of your trade?
+If you are interested in sharing your skills and inspiring others the Vocational Technical Certificate or Degree Program might be the right choice for you.